 As the nights draw in, the rain starts lashing and the wind howling, outdoor messy play can become curtailed.
-Spending more time inside during the autumn and winter months can make it more difficult or stressful to think of creative and messy play ideas for at home, but that doesn’t have to be the case.
+Here are some fun and creative messy play ideas for kids to make this Autumn that will keep them entertained whatever the weather!

 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

-One of the simplest, cheapest and easiest messy play ideas for indoors is playdough.
-It is always a hit with children at Messy Play sessions and is such a versatile resource.
+One of the simplest, cheapest and easiest messy play ideas is playdough.
+It is always a hit with children and is such a versatile resource.

 - 3 cups of plain flour